bobabots253/bobadocs/docs/index.md

 # Welcome to BobaDocs

-Welcome to the programming and ________ training document for Boba Bots 253.
+Welcome to the programming training document for Boba Bots 253.

+This document is updated for the FRC 2020 game Infinite Recharge.

+**Looking for the Electronics Training Document?** [Electronics Documentation](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 !!! note
-	We are moving at a significantly faster pace than any computer science course offered at the school, and it's okay to get stuck or not know something.
-The Programming team veterans are here to help, please ask us questions!
+	We are moving at a significantly faster pace than engineering course offered at the school, and it's okay to get stuck or not know something.
+The  team veterans are here to help, please ask us questions!